-- i.
-Parking lots shall be surfaced with fixed, firm and non-slip material. - ii.
-Permeable pavements are permitted and encouraged, if desired. - iii.
-Surface parking lots shall not exceed a 10% slope. - iv.
-Parking spaces shall be delineated with paint or similar method approved by the Town.
+- Parking lots shall be surfaced with fixed, firm and non-slop material.
+Permeable surfaces are encouraged. - ii.
+Surface parking lots shall not exceed a 10% slope. - iii.
+Parking spaces hall be delineated with paint or similar method approved by the Town.